ofmukesh/Linux-System-Setups/README.md

+markdown
 # Linux System Setups

-This repository contains some bash scripts to simplify the installation of essential software on a Linux system: Visual Studio Code (VSCode) and Brave Browser.
-These scripts will save you time and effort when setting up your Linux environment.
+This repository contains a collection of Bash scripts designed to simplify the installation of essential software on a Linux system, specifically Visual Studio Code (VSCode) and Brave Browser.
+These scripts will help you save time and effort when setting up your Linux environment.

 ## Table of Contents